Site map

 • In January 2022, USSIM announced a climate ‘tilt’ to a £5.6bn portion of its equity investments – expected to reduce Scope 1, 2 and 3 emissions of this portfolio by at least 30% from day one (compared to the broad equity market) and which will deliver further reductions in its carbon intensity of 7% each year thereafter.

-• In February, it established targets to cut the emissions generated by companies in its investment portfolio by 25% by 2025 and by 50% by 2030 (relative to a 2019 baseline).
+• In February, it established targets to reduce the intensity of our non-sovereign emissions by 25% by 2025 and by 50% by 2030 (relative to a 2019 baseline).
 It also introduced a £500m sustainable growth mandate that will be invested globally in high growth, privately owned businesses that are developing technologies and services that will help companies and the broader economy to decarbonise.

 • Also in February, in response to the rising cost of funding DB pensions identified in the 2020 valuation, the Joint Negotiating Committee decided to introduce changes to the benefits offered by the scheme in future.
 The changes came into effect on 1 April 20224 and included: lowering the amount of salary on which DB is accrued (from c.£60,000 to £40,000); changing the DB accrual rate from 1/75 of eligible salary to 1/85; and, adjusting the cap on annual inflation-linked DB increases to 2.5% (for accrual from 1 April 2022, effective from 1 April 2026 onwards).